Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-HEX (or hexadecimal) code) is a number system that uses 16 characters to represent numbers.
-Includes the numbers 0 to 9 and six letters A to F, which correspond to decimal values 10 to 15.
-In the hexadecimal number system, each digit is represented by 4 bits.
+HEX (or hexadecimal code) is a numbering system that uses 16 symbols to represent numbers.
+It includes the digits from 0 to 9 and six letters from A to F, which correspond to decimal values from 10 to 15.
+In the hexadecimal numbering system, each digit is represented by 4 bits.

 For example: